-where d_i denotes a set of model-data differences, α_i the corresponding multiplier, $\mathbf{R_i}^{-1}$ the corresponding weights, \mathbf{u}j a set of non-dimensional controls (of adjustable model parameters), β_i the corresponding multiplier, and additional symbols appearing in Eqs.
+where d_i denotes a set of model-data differences, α_i the corresponding multiplier, $\mathbf{R_i}^{-1}$ the 177 corresponding weights, u_j a set of non-dimensional controls (of adjustable model parameters), 178 β_i the corresponding multiplier, and additional symbols appearing in Eqs.
 2-5 are defined below.

-The generic implementation of Eqs.1-5 and the adjoint interface within the MITgcm is charted in Fig. 9.
-A basic presentation of Eqs.1-5 and Fig. 9 can be found in Forget et al. (2015).
-Details of the implementation within the MITgcm 'pkg/ecco' and 'pkg/ctrl' (a concern for developers mainly) are provided later in sections 3.3 and 3.4.
-Most importantly, sections 3.1 and 3.2 document the generic features in 'pkg/ecco' and 'pkg/ctrl' and their practical application.
-The presented features are tested daily via global_oce_cs32/ (section 2.1; adjoint experiment) and tested monthly in real-life conditions via the full ECCO v4 run (section 2.2; forward run), which will also serve for illustration in this section.
+179 The generic implementation of Eqs.1-5 and the adjoint interface within the MITgcm is 180 charted in Fig. 10.
+A basic presentation of Eqs.
+1-5 and Fig. 10 can be found in Forget et al. 181 (2015).
+Details of the implementation within the MITgcm 'pkg/ecco' and 'pkg/ctrl' (a concern 182 for developers mainly) are provided later in sections 3.3 and 3.4.
+Most importantly, sections 3.1 183 and 3.2 document the generic features in 'pkg/ecco' and 'pkg/ctrl' and their practical application.
+184 The presented features are tested daily via $global_oce_cs32/$ (section 2.1; adjoint experiment) 185 and tested monthly in real-life conditions via the full ECCO v4 run (section 2.3; forward run), 186 which will also serve for illustration in this section.
+187

-Figure 9: Chart of the organization and roles of MITgcm estimation modules.
+Figure 10: Chart of the organization and roles of MITgcm estimation modules.
 Additional details are reported in the MITgcm manual, in Forget et al. (2015), and in section 3 of this document.

-3.1 usage: pkg/ecco
+188 3.1 usage: pkg/ecco

-Model counterparts (m_i) to observational data (o_i) derive from adjustable model parameters (\mathfrak{v}) ; see section 3.2) through the model dynamics (\mathcal{M}) ; see Forget et al. 2015), diagnostic computations (\mathcal{D}) , and averaging (or subsampling in 'pkg/profiles') in space and time (\mathcal{S}) .
-For each cost function term the underlying uncertainty field $(\sqrt{\mathbf{R_i}})$ is specified by 'gencost_errfile'.3 The corresponding cost function multiplier (α_i) is specified by 'mult_gencost' (it is 1. by default).
+Model counterparts (m_i) to observational data (o_i) derive from adjustable model parameters (\mathfrak{v} ; see section 3.2) through the model dynamics (\mathcal{M} ; see Forget et al. 2015), diagnostic computations (\mathcal{D}), and averaging (or subsampling in 'pkg/profiles') in space and time (\mathcal{S}).
+For each cost function term the underlying uncertainty field ($\sqrt{\mathbf{R}i}$) is specified by 'gencost_errfile'.3 The corresponding cost function multiplier (α_i) is specified by 'mult_gencost' (it is 1. by default).

 The file name for the observational fields (o_i) is specified by 'gencost_datafile'.
-Normally o_i (and m_i accordingly) is a time series of daily or monthly averages4 as specified by 'gencost_avgperiod'.
-The observational time series may be split in yearly files finishing in e.g. '1992', '1993', etc. Dense time series of model time steps can also be employed for testing purposes (e.g. in this data.ecco).
-Climatologies of m_i can be formed from its time series to compare with observational o_i climatologies.
-This option is activated by the gencost_preproc='clim' specification as illustrated in this data.ecco.
-Finally the gencost_avgperiod='const' option is adequate when m_i is constant through time once the model initialization phase is complete.5 Plain model-data misfits $(m_i - o_i)$ can be penalized directly (i.e. used in Eq.
+Normally 194 o_i (and m_i accordingly) is a time series of daily or monthly averages as specified by 'gen-195 cost_avgperiod'.
+In principle any periodicity should be possible but only 'month', 'day', 'step' 196 and 'const' are implemented.
+The observational time series may be split in yearly files finishing in 197 e.g. '1992', '1993', etc. Dense time series of model time steps can also be employed for testing 198 purposes (e.g. in this data.ecco).
+Climatologies of m_i can be formed from its time series to com-199 pare with observational o_i climatologies.
+This option is activated by the gencost_preproc='clim' 200 specification as illustrated in this data.ecco.
+Finally the gencost_avgperiod='const' option is 201 adequate when m_i is constant through time once the model initialization phase is complete.4 202 Plain model-data misfits $(m_i - o_i)$ can be penalized directly (i.e. used in Eq.
 1 in place of d_i).
-More generally though penalized misfits $(d_i$ in Eq.
-1) derive from $m_i - o_i$ through a generic post-processor (\mathcal{P} in Eq.
+203 More generally though penalized misfits (d_i in Eq.
+1) derive from $m_i - o_i$ through a generic 204 post-processor (\mathcal{P} in Eq.
 2).
-They can thus be smoothed in space at run time by setting gencost_posproc='smooth' for example (see this data.ecco).
+They can thus be smoothed in space at run time by setting 205 gencost_posproc='smooth' for example (see this data.ecco).
+206